 Summary from the Study

-"This study assesses the economic impact for the State of Washington of the solar energy incentive program introduced in House Bill 2346.
+"This study assesses the economic impact for the State of Washington of the solar energy incentive program introduced in House Bill 2346 in 2016.
 A survey was undertaken to define the relationship between each kilowatt of solar installed in the state over the past three years and labor and economic activity involved in manufacturing and installing it.
 These metrics were combined with the incentive rates and program details of the proposed incentive program to determine the economic impact of each incentive dollar spent.
 The study finds that each incentive dollar leads to $6.82 in payroll in the state and $15.84 in purchases from local installers, manufacturers and suppliers."

 Employment Impacts, Excerpt from the Study